UrbsLab/STREAMLINE/README.md

 ***
 # Development Notes
 Have ideas on how to improve this pipeline?
 We welcome suggestions, contributions, and collaborations.

+## History
+STREAMLINE is based on our initial development repository https://github.com/UrbsLab/AutoMLPipe-BC.
+STREAMLINE's codebase and functionalities have been reorganized and extended, along with the name rebranding.
+This STREAMLINE repository will be developed further in the future while AutoMLPipe-BC will remain as is.

 ## Planned Extensions
 * Support multiclass and quantitative endpoints